Jump to the first occurrence of "no-fault"

 (2) Both of the following apply to personal protection insurance benefits payable under subsection (1):

-(b) An insurer shall not be required to provide coverage for the medical use of marihuana or for expenses related to the medical use of marihuana.
+(b) An insurer is not required to provide coverage for the medical use of marihuana or for expenses related to the medical use of marihuana.